esaezgil/pythonBestPractices/README.md

 make slides
 ```

-Slides are generated from an .rst file using [hieroglyph:] (https://github.com/nyergler/hieroglyph)
+Slides are generated from an .rst file using [hieroglyph] (https://github.com/nyergler/hieroglyph)